tbResList Print — antiOx Anti-oxidants

 Smaller <50 nm SeNPs generate ROS more efficiently; may interfere with ROS-dependent chemo if given concurrently

-Chemo compatibility assumes ROSs-dependent cytotoxic modalities (e.g., anthracyclines, platinum agents, radiation).
+Chemo compatibility assumes ROS-dependent cytotoxic modalities (e.g., anthracyclines, platinum agents, radiation).
 Non-ROS-dependent therapies may not share these constraints.

-*β-carotene is incompatible primarily in smokers / high-oxygen tissues.
+*β-carotene is incompatible primarily in smokers / high-oxygen tissues (RCT harm signal in smokers/asbestos-exposed groups)

 Arrows show whether ROS increases (↑), decreases (↓), or neutral/variable (↔)